happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

   End geometry
   $end

-where lanl2dz calls the built-in LanL2DZ basegroup (registered in the basisname) file, which is not case-sensitive.
+where lanl2dz calls the built-in LanL2DZ basis set (registered in the basisname) file, which is not case-sensitive.

-**Specify different base groups for different elements**
+**Specify different basis sets for different elements**

-Concise input does not support custom or mixed base groups, you must use mixed input mode, that is, set the base group to genbas in the method/functional/base group, and add the **COMPASS** module input, using the "basis-block" keyword to specify the base group.
+Easy input does not support custom or mixed basis sets, you must use mixed input mode, that is, set the basis set to genbas in the method/functional/basis set, and add the **COMPASS** module input, using the "basis-block" keyword to specify the basis set.

-If you specify a base group with different names for different elements, you need to put it in the "basis-block" ... "end basis" block of the **COMPASS module, The first line is the default base group, and the following lines specify other base groups for different elements, in the format *element=basegroupname* or *element1, element2, ..., elementn=basegroupname*.
+If you specify a basis set with different names for different elements, you need to put it in the "basis-block" ... "end basis" block of the **COMPASS module, The first line is the default basis set, and the following lines specify other basis sets for different elements, in the format *element=basissetname* or *element1, element2, ..., elementn=basissetnam*.

-For example, in mixed input mode, the following is an example of using different base groups for different atoms:
+For example, in mixed input mode, the following is an example of using different basis sets for different atoms:

 .. code-block:: bdf